yvonneventure/100dayofpython/010 Beginner Python/README.md

 ```

-4. multiple if statement (no matter what the previous condition; order of execution)
+4. Multiple if statement (no matter what the previous condition; order of execution)

 ![flow chart 4](images/flowchart4.png)